Enumeration, structural and dimensional synthesis of robotic hands: theory and implementation: Dimensional Synthesis

 For the design of robotic hands with arbitrary topologies, including multiple splitting stages, forward kinematics equations need to be automatically created from the tree topology and its associated arrays, identifying the common joints that will appear in the equations of several branches.
-The strategy to accomplish this is to divide the forward kinematics in serial chains -corresponding to graph edges-, branching points and end-effector points.
+The strategy to accomplish this is to divide the forward kinematics in serial chains -corresponding to graph edges-, branching points, and end-effector points.
 Three types of objects are defined as outlined below:

 \begin{enumerate} \item \emph{Chain}: a set of joint axes connected in series.
 There are two different types of chains, those ending on an end effectors and those ending at a branching point.
-This second type is common to several branches, however from the point of view of the object, they are generated equally. \item \emph{Tip Contact Point (TCP)}: TCPs are created for each end-effector and then attached to the corresponding end-effector chain.
-In the most general case, we can attach a TCP to any link, such as a palm link or intermediate finger link. \item \emph{Splitter}: a vertex that spans more than one edge.
+This second type is common to several branches; however, from the point of view of the object, they are generated equally. \item \emph{Tip Contact Point (TCP)}: TCPs are created for each end-effector and then attached to the corresponding end-effector chain.
+A TCP can be attached to any link in the most general case, such as a palm link or intermediate finger link. \item \emph{Splitter}: a vertex that spans more than one edge.
 Splitters are identified and created, and the chains spanning from each of them are attached to the splitter.
 If the splitter has a predecessor, then the splitter is attached to the common serial chain. \end {enumerate}

-This sequential process takes place until design equations are created for each chain from root node to end-effector node.
-First step is generating the end effector chains.
+This sequential process occurs until design equations are created for each chain from the root node to the end-effector node.
+The first step is generating the end effector chains.
 For each end effector chain, generate and attach a TCP.
 For a single-branch topology (b=1), the process is done.
-For multi-finger topologies, Splitters are generated for each common joint and chains are attached to them, from end-effector to root.
-Finally, the tree is attached to a first Splitter (\emph{sp0}) for topologies with no wrist, or to the serial chain of the first common edge in case of a wristed hand.
+For multi-finger topologies, Splitters are generated for each common joint, and chains are attached to them, from end-effector to root.
+Finally, the tree is attached to a first Splitter (\emph{sp0}) for topologies with no wrist or the serial chain of the first common edge in case of a wristed hand.
 Algorithm \ref{attach} shows this process.